joansanfeliu/OpenSSL-self-signed-localhost-server/README.md

-# OpenSSL-self-signed-localhost-server
+# node-tls-server
-A NodeJS server running on localhost with a self signed certificate
+A NodeJS TLS server with a self signed certificate

 # Usage
 To generate the server key and certificate: